 Depending on the person, the symptoms of withdrawal can vary, but they can be psychologically and physically rough.
 Alcohol is much different than substances like cocaine or meth, which mainly have psychological symptoms of withdrawal.
 Your son or daughter may want to quit drinking, but due to the withdrawal symptoms, they can’t stop.
 Some of the most common symptoms of withdrawal from alcohol include the following:

 Some parents make the mistake of trying to help their child quit cold turkey without the help of an alcohol addiction treatment program in Los Angeles CA. This is very dangerous because some of the more severe symptoms of withdrawal can include seizures and heart problems.
 Going to a qualified addiction treatment program assures that your child will be safe as well as comfortable.
 This gives your child the best chances of recovering and regaining control of their life before it’s too late.

 Getting Help for Alcohol Withdrawal Symptoms

-At Destinations for Teens, our expert staff is passionate about helping young people through withdrawal.
+At Destinations for Teens, our expert staff is passionate about helping teens through withdrawal.
 We recommend at least a 45-day stay in our care to give our valued clients time to rid their bodies of alcohol.
 This also provides time to learn coping skills to help manage their addiction and sustain their recovery.

-Destinations for Teens is a dual diagnosis treatment program for young people, and we’re dedicated to helping teens recover.
+Destinations for Teens is a dual diagnosis treatment program for teens, and we’re dedicated to helping teens recover.
 Our program offers a wide range of therapeutic methods and levels of care to help your child live the life they deserve.
 Not only do we provide treatment for alcohol withdrawal symptoms, but we also treat various forms of mental illness like anxiety and depression.
 Through our program, your child will understand why they drink and how they can deal with life in a better way.

 Some of the programs we offer here include: